Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/support/troubleshooting-guide.md

 Exception name: InvalidSignatureException
 Error message: The request signature we calculated does not match the signature you provided.
 Check your AWS Secret Access Key and signing method.
 Consult the service documentation for details.
 ```

+## Driver has issue with C++ Redistributable package on Windows
+The Timestream ODBC driver has only been tested with `14.34.31938.0` version of Microsoft Visual C++ Redistributable (MSVC) package, and untested versions may not work with the driver.
+If you encounter undocumented problems with the driver, please first uninstall the current version of MSVC package on your machine, and then reinstall the driver using the driver installer.
+The driver installer will install the version of MSVC package that works with the driver onto the user's computer.
+For details, please see [Windows installation guide](../setup/windows-installation-guide.md).